A World to End (preview)

 Sergei paused, then nodded.

 “Drink this.”
-He handed us both a bottle.
+He handed us both a potion.
 I pushed it to my lips and instantly felt the effects.
-A small swirl began to form on the page, then I understood.
+A small swirl began to form on the page, a slight blue-purpled distortion around my vision, then I understood, the words slowly coming into focus.

 He nodded.
 “You have to level up at least three crafting disciplines just to decipher the plans to make the equipment to even breach the Secret Chambers.”